jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 expr              -> str | group | chip
 ```

-where the postfix `*` denotes zero-or-more of the previous symbol, and the brackets group a collection of symbols.
+The postfix `*` denotes zero-or-more of the previous symbol, and the brackets group a collection of symbols.
 With this rule, `str`, `str AND group`, `str AND (group OR chip)` etc. are all valid.

 How do we unpack `str | group | chip`?
 Well, `str` is what we call a "terminal" — a symbol that represents a token.
 Tokens form the alphabet that makes up a grammar.
 So there's no need to define `str` in our notation.